PlaidCloud/website/content/en/docs/concepts/workloads/pods/init-containers.md

 The Pod will not be restarted when the init container image is changed, or the init container completion record has been lost due to garbage collection.
-This applies for Kubernetes v1.20 and later.
-If you are using an earlier version of Kubernetes, consult the documentation for the version you are using.
+This applies for PlaidCloud v1.20 and later.
+If you are using an earlier version of PlaidCloud, consult the documentation for the version you are using.

 ## {{% heading "whatsnext" %}}